-Homemade Brioche Bread Recipe: Nothing better than enjoying a brioche bread with coffee early in the morning, and now you can make it homemade!
+Nothing better than enjoying a brioche bread with coffee early in the morning, and now you can make it homemade!

-Brioche bread, in general, has been a ridiculously booming trend as it has been used in everything from French toast, to hamburger buns, to bread pudding.
-Brioche bread is tender, it’s flaky, it’s buttery and it’s got the most complimenting sweet taste ever!
-Just like other homemade bread recipes, brioche requires time.
+Brioche bread, in general, has been a ridiculously booming trend as it has been used in everything from French toast, to hamburger buns, to bread pudding. it is tender, it’s flaky, it’s buttery and it’s got the most complimenting sweet taste ever!
+Just like other homemade bread recipes, this requires time.

-There really is nothing to making brioche bread other than dumping a bunch of ingredients into standing mixer and allowing it to rise or chill a few times.
-Bread is a labor of love, that’s the reason not everyone makes it but to me there is nothing like it, nothing!
+There really is nothing to making brioche bread other than dumping a bunch of ingredients into a standing mixer and allowing it to rise or chill a few times.
+Bread is a labor of love, that’s the reason not everyone makes it but to me, there is nothing like it, nothing!

-What is Brioche Bread:
+What is Brioche

-Brioche bread is a sweet dough consisting of milk, yeast, flour, eggs, sugar, salt and butter.
+It’s a sweet dough consisting of milk, yeast, flour, eggs, sugar, salt and butter.
 Much like a lot of breads enjoyed today, it is a traditional French recipe that is made in really the same process as most other breads are made.
 It uses a warm liquid, yeast and flour.

-Obviously in brioche bread there are a few other ingredients to add to the richness of it, like eggs and butter.
+Obviously, in brioche bread there are a few other ingredients to add to the richness of it, like eggs and butter.
 While there aren’t specific dates on when brioche was brought onto the scene, many think it was introduced in the 15th century but that’s simply because the word was first used then.

-Other accounts in later centuries refer to things such as sweet or spiced bread, which would certainly lend credibility to this brioche recipe.
+Other accounts in later centuries refer to things such as sweet or spiced bread, which would certainly lend credibility to this recipe.
 Brioche is widely made and eaten in the form of loaves, buns or rounds and is enjoyed at breakfast, dessert, or as a bun during the main course.
-It is probably one of my favorite bread recipes out there and if you’re a big fan of brioche as well then you for sure need to check out this recipe!
+It is probably one of my favorite bread recipes out there and if you’re a big fan of this as well then you for sure need to check out this recipe!

-How to Make Brioche Bread:
+How to Make It

 If you’ve ever wondered how to make brioche bread, then you’ve definitely come to the right place!
 As I stated earlier, brioche bread is pretty easy to make but it just requires some time.

-The dough is very stick and really soft which makes it hard to work with, but don’t worry because you need to rest it again until it doubles in size.
+The dough is very sticky and really soft which makes it hard to work with, but don’t worry because you need to rest it again until it doubles in size.

-After the dough is huge I like to chill it for 30 minutes or so, so that the butter can cool down and become less sticky.
+After the brioche dough is huge I like to chill it for 30 minutes or so, so that the butter can cool down and become less sticky.
 Don’t freak out, the dough is not going to fall by putting it into the fridge.
 Also, you don’t have to do this part, it’s just going to be harder to work with if you don’t.

-Making Brioche Buns:
+Making Brioche Buns

 Once the dough is cooled I wanted to essentially roll out the dough to make brioche buns.
 No, not hamburger buns but more like sticky bun size.

-You take enough of the brioche bread dough out and roll it up until it’s about the size of a tennis ball and then plop it onto a sheet tray lined with parchment paper.
+You take enough of the dough out and roll it up until it’s about the size of a tennis ball and then plop it onto a sheet tray lined with parchment paper.
 Be sure to save a little of the dough at the end because we are going to make a smaller dough ball to go right on top of the bigger one.

-It will literally look like a snow man without the middle ball, to put it as simply as possible.
+It will literally look like a snowman without the middle ball, to put it as simply as possible.
 Brush these brioche buns up with some egg wash, sprinkle on a tad bit more sugar and bake away until they are golden brown.